Health Savings Account

 Reminder | The Default - No HSA

-If no form is submitted, you will not have access to an HSA unless you experience a life event or enroll during open enrollment for the next plan year.
+If no form is submitted, new employees will not have access to an HSA without a life event or enrolling during open enrollment for the next plan year.
 This is because the default plan option (basic medical, basic dental, and vision) is not compatible with the HSA.

 Current benefit-eligible employees can start, stop, or change their HSA contributions at any time.
-You do not need to experience a life event to make these changes.
-To make changes, complete the Life Event Changes Form.
+No life event is necessary.
+To make changes, complete the HSA Enrollment/Change Form.

 Bank of America

 The university's HSAs are managed by Bank of America.
-An HSA allows you to:
+An HSA allows employees to:

-- Set aside a portion of your income pre-tax
+• Set aside a portion of their income pre-tax

-- Request tax-free withdrawals from your account to reimburse yourself when you experience a qualified expense
+• Request tax-free withdrawals from their account to reimburse qualified expenses

-An HSA is a valuable addition to your HDHP because:
+An HSA is a valuable addition to the HDHP because:

-- Unused funds remain in your account and can accrue interest, allowing you to save for the future
+• Unused funds remain with the employee and can accrue interest, allowing additional savings for the future

 Online Portal

-Log into Bank of America's HSA webpage to review your account balance, submit receipts, and even invest your funds!
+Log into Bank of America's HSA webpage to review the account balance, submit receipts, and even invest funds!

 TouchCare